Frank L. Messa Rink – Union Dutchmen

 The Frank L. Messa Rink is named for the class of 1973 alumnus who donated the funds to renovate the facility in 2003.
 Home to Union’s men’s and women’s hockey teams, Messa rink opened in 1975 as the Achilles Center in honor of Rev. H. Laurence Achilles Sr., who was its original benefactor.

 Hockey has been played at Union College since 1919.
 Since joining Division One in 1991, the Dutchmen have qualified for the NCAA tournament four times, reaching the Frozen Four twice and winning the National Championship in 2014.
 Six Union alumni have reached the NHL.

-The city of Schenectady, one of three cities that make up New York's Capital District, is not known as a destination location, and does not enjoy a sparkling reputation.
-However, Union College is located in a working class, safe neighborhood, and visiting fans should have no worries while visiting Union.
+The city of Schenectady, one of three cities that make up New York’s Capital District, is not known as a destination location created does not enjoy a sparkling reputation.
+However, Union College is located in a working-class, safe neighborhood, and visiting fans should have no worries while visiting Union.

 There are several bars and restaurants a short drive from campus on Broadway and State Street.
 Likewise, State Street contains several lodging options should you be staying in Schenectady after the game.

 Union averages about 2,000 fans per game, which is just under 90 percent of capacity.
 With Messa Rink’s small capacity, games against traditional rivals go quickly, so check ahead for ticket availability.
 There’s an impressive turnout by the student body for Union hockey.

 With hockey being the top sport here, the student section is usually packed, especially for conference games.
 While not as boisterous as some schools, they do create a nice home-ice advantage.
 The majority of fans here come decked out in Union garnet and white.